shahryarfp/ECG-Lead-Restoration/README.md

 - **Reconstruction Accuracy**: Achieved lower RMSE and higher cosine similarity compared to the original model.

 ## Results
-Sample of results from leads I model:
+Sample of results from leads I model on validation data:

 ![Example Output](./Images/prediction.png)